 Now, more people prefer shopping online to buying in person, and most of those online purchases come with a shipping request.
 This means billions of packages being delivered each year and billions of packages shipped as returns.

 It should also be noted that e-commerce is still a growing market.
 This means the number of billions of packages that are being served up each year is going to increase.
 To stay ahead of the curve, businesses need to recreate this locker model in order to offer the same reliability and convenience as their competitors.
 To do this, the first step is determining what your business needs.

 What Are Parcel Lockers?

 In today’s e-commerce world, Parcel Lockers provide a whole new offering for industries of all kinds.
+So, what is a parcel locker?
 At its core, a smart locker is a type of storage solution that uses integrated technology to automate package notification, delivery, and distribution.
 Retailers, grocery stores, and other e-commerce shops can use these lockers as a safe and secure pickup point.
 Once the package has been delivered, the recipient will receive a notification of the location along with detailed instructions.
 All the recipient has to do is enter in their verification information and then they will be able to access their delivery.

 Why Are Parcel Lockers so Successful?

 The key to understanding parcel lockers’ success is its simplistic delivery and return system.
 The idea itself is straightforward.
 It is an easy delivery and pickup system for both the store and the consumer.

 - Delivery – When a consumer purchases an item from an online retailer, they’re given a choice of where to ship the package.
 They can include a home address, a workplace address, or send it to a locker at any of their locations.